visit/galaxy-docs/_includes/fuzzy-accommodation.md

 Random|Sort by a random order.
 Score|Sort by the relevance of the example stay.

-Sugested sort order is by `Score`/`Descending`.
+Suggested sort order is by `Score`/`Descending`.
 That will give you the most relevant items first.
-Please note that price may give some unintended side effects when using `MaxStayLength`/`MinStayLength` and `ArrivalDayMask`/`DepartureDayMask` filter.
+<aside class="notice">Please note that price may give some unintended side effects when using
+`MaxStayLength`/`MinStayLength` and `ArrivalDayMask`/`DepartureDayMask` filter.
-The items may not compare well to each other sice one item may have produced a result that is shorter than another (hence a different price) or using `ArrivalDayMask`/`DepartureDayMask`.
+The items may not compare well to each other since one item may have produced a result that is shorter than another (hence a different price) or using `ArrivalDayMask`/`DepartureDayMask`.</aside>
 The price may differ heavily if you are in a high season week and low season week.
-Ordering by `Price` is therefor not neccisarily a good sorting for listing relevant results.
+Ordering by `Price` is therefore not necessarily a good sorting for listing relevant results.

 ### ContentFilter